-- Sample A is a general request for a religious accommodation based on Christianity. - Sample B is a request for an accommodation focused on the teachings of the Catholic church and includes an accompanying essay by Father Kevin Flannery, S.J., "Avoiding Illicit Involvement with Evil." - Sample C is a request for an accommodation focused on the teachings of Islam provided to us by Dr.Abdullah bin Hamid Ali, Associate Professor of Islamic Law at Zaytuna College. - Sample D is a military exemption request for religious accommodation form.
+- Sample A is a general request for a religious accommodation based on Christianity. - Sample B is a request for an accommodation focused on the teachings of the Catholic church. - Sample C is a request for an accommodation focused on the teachings of Islam provided to us by Dr.Abdullah bin Hamid Ali, Associate Professor of Islamic Law at Zaytuna College. - Sample D is a military exemption request for religious accommodation form.